MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 *Security Issues for Windows Image Acquisition (WIA) Drivers*

-For information about WIA security, see [Security Issues for Windows Image Acquisition (WIA) Drivers](https://msdn.microsoft.com/windows/hardware/drivers/image/security-issues-for-wia-drivers)
+For information about WIA security, see [Security Issues for Windows Image Acquisition (WIA) Drivers](https://msdn.microsoft.com/windows/hardware/drivers/image/security-issues-for-wia-drivers).

 ## <span id="peercodereview"></span>Perform peer code review

-**Security checklist item \#7:** *Perform code review, to look for issues not surfaced by the other tools and processes*
+**Security checklist item \#7:** *Perform peer code review, to look for issues not surfaced by the other tools and processes*

-Seek out knowledgeable code review to look for issues, that you may have missed.
+Seek out knowledgeable code reviewers to look for issues that you may have missed.
 A second set of eyes will often see issues that you may have overlooked.

 If you don't have suitable staff to review you code internally, consider engaging outside help for this purpose.